Have questions about Resurrection? Find answers to some of our most frequently asked questions below.

 You can learn more about the details of these artistic elements, including the artists and donors who made them possible, through our Sacred Spaces website.

 If you are considering membership at Resurrection, we invite you to attend a Coffee with the Pastor session offered every few months throughout the year.
 You'll learn more about the church, get to know our pastors and staff and discover the expectations of our members.
-You can learn more about Coffee with the Pastors on our Next Steps page.

 I’m a leader in another church.
 Do you have tools and resources to share?